bprashanth/fomomon/docs/auth.md

 	- The identity pool can map different IAMs based on the incoming user pool config

 Both these are bound to a region, eg `ap-south-1`.
+See [docs/signing](signing.md) for a better flow diagram of how this works.

 ## Users